CTPSSTAFF/pbpp-metrics-materials/README.md

 CMP network, we will use the speed limit from the CMP as we have high confidence in its accuracy.

 This leaves the question of how to obtain speed limits for the remaining 1,956 TMCs.
-The methodology we adopted relies upon the work of a consulting firm, 1spatial.com, that was hired by MassDOT to conflate the full INRIX TMC network with the MassDOT Road Inventory a year or so ago.
-This conflation was performed completely programmatically;
+The methodology we adopted relies upon the work of a consulting firm, [1spatial.com](https://1spatial.com), that was hired by MassDOT to conflate the full INRIX TMCnetwork with the MassDOT Road Inventory a year or so ago.
-no review and correction by humans was invovled.
+This conflation was performed completely programmatically;no review and correction by humans was invovled.
 As part of the conflation, 1spatial produced an event table / feature class of TMC IDs and the associated 'Weighted_Average_SR' - the distance-weighted _speed\_regulation_ for the TMC.
+\(__Note:__ 1spatial is
+headquartered in the UK, and its website is apparently hosted there.
+Due to geo-blocking on the CTPS firewall, the 1spatial.com website is not visible from within the CTPS network.\)

 While _speed\_regulation_ isn't identical to _speed\_limit_, Bob Frey of MassDOT's Office of Transportation Planning has advised CTPS that it should be taken as more authoratative than _speed\_limit_.
 Consequently,